qsnake/gpaw/doc/features_and_algorithms.rst

 method - direct inversion in iterative subspace" (RMM-DIIS) method [Kre96]_.
 A good starting guess for the wave functions is obtained by diagonalizing a Hamiltonian for the subspace of atomic orbitals.
-We use the milti-grid preconditioner described by Briggs *et al.* [Bri96]_ for the residuals, and standard Pulay mixing is used to update the density.
+We use the multi-grid preconditioner described by Briggs *et al.* [Bri96]_ for the residuals, and standard Pulay mixing is used to update the density.